 Why is break-even analysis important?

-Break-even analysis helps determine the minimum sales revenue needed to cover operating costs, allowing restaurant owners to set realistic financial targets.
+Break-even analysis helps restaurant owners determine the minimum sales volume required to cover expenses, making it easier to establish realistic financial goals and growth plans.

 What tools help calculate restaurant profit margins?

 Yes.
-Strategic price adjustments can improve margins, but changes should be monitored carefully to ensure they do not negatively affect sales volume.
+Strategic menu price adjustments can improve profit margins, provided the changes are implemented carefully and monitored to ensure they do not negatively impact customer demand or sales volume.